-A thick layer of smog engulfed Delhi late on Wednesday and early on Thursday.
-The air quality deteriorated overnight from "very poor" to "hazardous" category as Delhiites continued to burst Diwali firecrackers long after the deadline set by the Supreme Court.
-The overall AQI recorded at 11pm on Wednesday was 302.
+A thick layer of smog engulfed Delhi late on Wednesday and early on Thursday, with the air quality deteriorating to the "very poor" category as Delhiites continued to burst Diwali firecrackers long after the deadline set by the Supreme Court.

 Admitting "sporadic" breaches of the Supreme Court order on bursting Diwali crackers beyond the time frame of 8pm to 10pm fixed by it, senior Delhi Police officials said, "We are monitoring the situation."